raspberrypilearning/naughty-and-nice/en/step_1.md

 It's been a hard year for Santa, and he's not had much of an opportunity to make a list and he certainly has no time to check it twice!
 To help Santa out, you're going to make a sentiment analysis bot, that can look over a Twitter user's last 200 tweets and make a decision about whether they are naughty or nice.

-This is a fairly advanced project and is best suited to learners who are reasonable experience in a programming language,
+This is a fairly advanced project and is best suited for learners with a reasonable experience of a programming language,

 ### What you will make